CodeBulletin/ML_Library/README.md

 # ML_Library
-a simple ML Library made in python using numpy
+a simple ML Library made in python using numpy for CPU and cupy for GPU